 Nationals of the European Economic Area (EEA)

 EEA nationals and their family members have the right to reside in the UK.
-For more information immigration rights as a result of Brexit, please refer to Dixcart Article: [LINK TO IN601].
+For more information on immigration rights as a result of Brexit, please refer to Dixcart Article: The EU Settlement Scheme (EUSS) – What UK Businesses and Employers Need to Know.

 The Points-Based System